-(QRMF) of Security Policemen from the 377th Combat Support Group.
-The QRMF must be capable of deploying immediately upon the order of the Commander, Seventh Air been chained to pallets and pre-positioned in the Force, to any location within the Seventh Air Force area of responsibility.
+1. Objective: To provide a Quick Reaction Mobility Force In addition to the individual equipment of each (QRMF) of Security Policemen from the 377th Combat Support Group.
+The QRMF must be capable of deploying immediately upon the order of the Commander, Seventh Air Force, to any location within the Seventh Air Force area of responsibility.
 The QRMF must be equipped to operate without additional support or resupply for a minimum of three days.